jkingportfolio/CI_PP1_TheCocktailBar/README.md

 - This provides feedback for not only potential customers but also the bar itself to further improve
 - By having customers faces here shows that the bar has real clients

-- Covered in user stories: 2
+- Covered in user story: 2

 ![Customer reviews](docs/features/feature-customer-reviews.png)